-Here are a few easy steps you can take to give your channel a more professional look and make sure that your customers know how to find you online.
+Here are a few easy steps you can take to give your channel a more professional look and make sure your customers know how to find you online.

-Clicking ‘Edit’ will take you directly to the upload photo screen in your Brand Account.
+Clicking Edit will take you directly to the Upload photo screen in your brand account.

-It’s recommended that your picture should be a JPG, BMP, PNG, or non-animated GIF and 800 x 800 pixels.
-You should also make sure it displays well at smaller sizes, and in a square and a circle crop, based on the multiple places Youtube will use your channel icon.
+It’s recommended that your picture be a JPG, BMP, PNG, or non-animated GIF, saved at 800 x 800 pixels.
+You should also make sure it displays well at smaller sizes and in both a square and a circle crop for the multiple places YouTube will use your channel icon.

 Adding channel art is a great way to show off your brand’s personality and create a more visually engaging YouTube profile.
-Your Channel Art should be under 4MB and at least 2048 x 1152 pixels, although YouTube recommends going with 2560 x 1440 pixels for best results on all devices.
+Your channel art should be under 4 MB and at least 2048 x 1152 pixels, although YouTube recommends going with 2560 x 1440 pixels for best results on all devices.

-YouTube will give you a preview of each image you load, to show you how it will display on multiple devices.
+YouTube will give you a preview of each image you load to show you how it will display on multiple devices.
 You can also edit the crop of your image.

-To unlock all of the customization options for your channel, you’ll need to click the gear icon in the section beneath your Channel Art.
+To unlock all of the customization options for your channel, you’ll need to click the gear icon in the section beneath your channel art.

-A pop-up titled ‘Channel settings’ will then appear.
-Look for the ‘Customize the layout of your channel’ option and enable it.
-Click ‘Save’.
+A pop-up titled “Channel settings” will then appear.
+Look for the “Customize the layout of your channel” option and enable it.
+Click Save.
 You’ll now be given a wider range of options sorted into five tabs: Home, Videos, Playlists, Channels, and About.